Dashavatara Temple, Deogarh: Date

 The Dashavatara temple is generally dated between late 5th-century and early 6th-century, or about 500 CE.
-Benjamín Preciado-Solís, a professor of Indian History specializing in Hindu and Buddhist iconography, dates it to the 5th-century.
+Benjamín Preciado-Solís, a professor of Indian History specializing in Hindu and Buddhist iconography, dates it to the 5th century.
 According to George Michell, an art historian and a professor specializing in Hindu Architecture, it is unclear when exactly the Dashavatara temple was built but its style suggests the sixth century.
 Michael Meister, another art historian and professor of Indian temple architecture, dates the temple to between 500 and 525 CE.

 Description

 The Dashavatara temple has a high plinth (jagati) and is set with a basement porch.
-The temple provides steps in the center of all sides of the platform to let the pilgrim enter the temple from all four directions.
+The temple provides steps in the center of all sides of the platform to let the pilgrim enter the temple from all four directions.The temple is a masterpiece of Indian architecture.

 The temple faces west, with slight deviation to the south that enables the setting sun's rays to fall on the main idol in the temple.
 The plinth is square with a 55.5 ft side, about 9 ft above the bottom step (called the moon stone) of the shrine.
 Each corner of the platform has an 11 ft square projection with remnants of a shrine.
 The plinth was molded in four parallel courses, each molding about 0.95 ft thick.
 Above the four moldings, rectangular panels separated by pilasters ran all along the plinth with friezes narrating Hindu texts such as the Ramayana and the Mahabharata.
 Some of these friezes are now in museums such as the National Museum in Delhi.
 These show, for example, the narratives from the Krishna legend.

 On the platform is a nine squares layout.
 The surviving Vishnu temple is in the middle square.
 The sanctum is a square with 18.5 ft side.
 Its doorway is intricately carved with reliefs.
 The images on the top of the lintel of the sanctum and walls show Vishnu and Lakshmi, flanked by Shiva, Parvati, Indra, Kartikeya, Ganesha, Brahma and others.
 The outer wall of the sanctum on three sides have niches with sculptures of Vishnu legends: Gajendra-moksha flying in with Garuda, Nara-Narayana seated in lalitasana position, and Anantasayi Vishnu in reclining position.

 On the top of the sanctum is the remnants of sikhara of the Dashavatara temple.
 According to Vats, this sikhara is one of the earliest extant lithic illustration in North India along with the one in Mundeshvari temple in Bihar.
 The Deogarh temple is built on a square plan, while the Mundeshvari temple is built on an octagonal plan.
 The Deogarh temple sikhara was pyramidal of receding tiers (tala), with a straight edge.

 The Dashavatara Temple is closely related to the iconic architectural temple structure described in the Vishnudharmottara Purana, and can be interpreted as an architectural representation of the Chaturvyuha concept and the Pancaratra doctrine, centering on the depictions of the four main emanations of Vishnu: Vāsudeva, Samkarshana, Pradyumna and Aniruddha.